 - Multiple available powertrains make each model distinct

-- Long list of standard safety and technology features
+- Abundant list of standard safety, tech and luxury features

 - Base V6's acceleration is merely adequate